Buying Someone Out Of a House

 Overcoming credit score problems

-It’s also worth seeking mortgage advice if you’ve had problems with debt in the past or you have a less than perfect credit rating.
+It’s also worth seeking mortgage advice if you’ve had debt problems or have a less-than-perfect credit rating.
 A number of lenders will approve applications from those with bad credit, but they’ll still have lending criteria that need to be met and will carry out a series of affordability checks.

 There are so many lenders on the market that it can be hard to determine which ones will lend to you and which won’t.
-This is why it’s a good idea to speak to a mortgage broker.
-They’ll know the market like the back of their hand and will be able to point you in the direction of the lenders most likely to say ‘yes’.
+This is why speaking to a mortgage broker is a good idea.
+They’ll know the market like the back of their hand and can point you toward the lenders most likely to say ‘yes’.

-You can also download your credit reports beforehand to see how your record currently looks.
+You can also download your credit reports beforehand to see how your record looks.

 Find a broker experienced with mortgage buyouts

-Completing a mortgage buyout can be stressful, particularly if you’re going through a divorce, separation or you’re trying to buy out a person you don’t get along with.
+Completing a mortgage buyout can be stressful, particularly if you’re going through a divorce or separation or trying to buy out a person you don’t get along with.
 By seeking the support of a specialist, you can make life easier for yourself.

-If you’d like to use a mortgage broker to improve your chances of getting the right mortgage deal, our broker matching service can help.
+If you’d like to use a mortgage broker to improve your chances of getting the right mortgage deal, we can help.

-We’ll quickly assess your needs and circumstances before pairing you with a broker who has the right knowledge and expertise.
-For example, some mortgage brokers specialise in helping self-employed people to get a mortgage while others are experts when it comes to helping single parents.
-The brokers we match people with are fully-vetted and qualified, so you can be sure that you’re working with someone you can trust.
+We’ll quickly assess your needs and circumstances before pairing you with a broker with the right knowledge and expertise.
+For example, some mortgage brokers specialise in helping self-employed people get a mortgage, while others are experts in helping single parents.
+The brokers we match people with are fully vetted and qualified, so you can be sure you’re working with someone you can trust.

-Simply call us on 0808 189 2301 or make an enquiry to get the ball rolling on your free, no-obligation chat.
+Simply call us on 0330 818 7026 or make an enquiry to get the ball rolling on your no-obligation chat.

 Maximise your chance of approval with a broker who's a specialist in remortgages